 Each apprentice is required to keep a portfolio of evidence that demonstrates their learning and skills development in the workplace.
-This, in conjunction with the Individual Learning Agreement, will form the basis of discussion at the quarterly meetings with the apprentice(s), Work-based Mentor and Personal Tutor (see section 5.4 for more details).
+This, in conjunction with the Individual Learning Agreement (ILA; see [Section 5.1.2](#) for more information on this), will form the basis of discussion at the quarterly meetings with the apprentice(s), Work-based Mentor and Personal Tutor.
+This amounts to a minimum of keeping the outputs described in the ILA, any feedback received and any reflection on that output or feedback.